 Is MamaSuds Laundry Soap safe for my baby?

 Absolutely.
 Because it rinses clean (no residue), nothing is left on the fabric to rest on your baby’s skin.
 The laundry detergent marketed toward babies has a lot of synthetic fragrance that is left on the fabric.
-This might smell nice, but your skin absorbs it.
+This might smell nice (to some), but your skin absorbs it.

 Is there lye in your soap?